 4. Bichon Frise

-Although these charming dogs started out as companions to French and European royalty, they became street and circus performers after the French Revolution.
+Although these charming dogs started as French and European royalty companions, they became street and circus performers after the French Revolution.
 Their average lifespan is 14 to 15 years.

 They are active in sporadic bursts and enjoy playtime with their owners.
 These dogs respond to training quickly, but some can be a challenge to housebreaking.